-Recently, John Glenn Taylor’s excellent blog, Easily Mused posted the entire 1971 National Lampoon parody of Mad Magazine.
+John Glenn Taylor’s excellent blog, Easily Mused posted the entire 1971 National Lampoon MAD parody.
 Like a lot of National Lampoon it combines the brilliant with the pointlessly vulgar, but in this article, the hit-to-miss ratio is quite good.

-The gist of it is that Mad skews too young and is too toothless — which I’m not sure if I entirely agree; it skewed a little younger than National Lampoon — which isn’t to say that only kids read Mad, but rather that it opened itself up to everyone, where the Lampoon was obviously adults only.
+The gist of it is that MAD skews too young and is too toothless — which I’m not sure if I entirely agree.
+MAD does skew a little younger than National Lampoon did— which isn’t to say that only kids read MAD, but rather that it opened itself up to everyone, where the Lampoon was obviously adults-only.

-I’m a Mad collector (as well as a humor junkie), so I suppose my allegiances align more with Mad, particularly the era the Lampoon is, um, lampooning — which is my favorite era of the magazine.
-In my eyes, Mad‘s greatest period was from about ’68-’78, give or take, with special attention to ’69-’74.
+I’m a MAD collector (as well as a humor junkie), so I suppose my allegiances align more with MAD, particularly the era the Lampoon is, um, lampooning — which is my favorite era of the magazine.
+In my eyes, MAD‘s greatest period was from about ’68-’78, give or take, with special attention to ’69-’74.
 That said, the Lampoon parody is very well done, and, well, in some cases spot on.
-It helps that like the best parodies, it seems to come from a place of love; almost everything about it is perfect in matching the style — the layouts, the fonts, the artwork — it’s not just a lame “Here’s a generic humor comic that we’ve decides is our target” like some parodies can be… the unfortunate 2002 Mad parody of The Onion comes to mind.
+It helps that, like the best parodies, it comes from a place of love; almost everything about it is perfect in matching the style.

 Citizen Gaines: Ernie Colon does a pretty good Mort Drucker in this article.
 He doesn’t have Drucker’s gift for caricature — the Orson Welles in the last page doesn’t really look anything like him; I only figured how who it was supposed to be from the dialogue — but then, Drucker’s the best caricaturist who’s ever lived, so hey.
 Colon DOES do pretty recognizable drawings of the cartoonists — his Harvey Kurtzman is instantly recognizable, um, if you know what Kurtzman looked like, anyway.

 Spy Vs. Spy: This one is pretty dang weak if’n you ask me.
 Babi Jery does pretty good with the art style, but that’s about it — and he’s not even as dead on as the other cartoonists.
 If you’re curious, the Morse Code is “Fuck All Gusanos”, “Gusano” being a derogatory term for someone who left Cuba as “Spy Vs. Spy” creator Antonio Prohias did.
 The point of this article just doesn’t seem to be there; the Black Spy is caught trying to capture the White Spy without a gun, but then it turns out he does have a gun and then convinces White to go and kill Che Guevara?
-Maybe I’m just dumb — but it doesn’t seem to be much more than bashing Prohias for leaving his post as Cuba’s biggest political cartoonist when Castro took over the newspapers — and seemingly mindless Che deifying, which is not something I’ve ever been a fan of.
-In fact, I’d go as far as to say “Fuck Che”.
-But that’s a digression that doesn’t have much to do with this article.
+Maybe I’m just dumb — but it doesn’t seem to be much more than bashing Prohias for leaving his post as Cuba’s biggest political cartoonist when Castro took over the newspapers… rather than likely being killed or imprisoned.

 Horrifying Clichés: Ralph Reese’s art is so perfect at first glance I thought they actually got Paul Coker, Jr. to parody his own creation.
 While you can guess the theme of the article and how it ties in with the rest of the parody, it’s one of the funniest bits, partly because the original was often one of the best recurring features due to Coker’s wonderful art.
 And seriously, “Blowing A JOKE” is just a hoot and a half.

-Mad Fold-In: Sadly, between this and the Don Martin parody, the Mad spoof ends on a down note.
-While Ralph Reese is an adept mimic (the parodies and cameos of characters from the first 23 issues of Mad are so well-rendered it almost looks like a collage), the actual fold-in part just seems phoned in; there’s no background, and you can tell at a glance what the punchline is going to be.
+MAD Fold-In: Sadly, between this and the Don Martin parody, the MAD spoof ends on a down note.
+While Ralph Reese is an adept mimic (the parodies and cameos of characters from the first 23 issues of MAD are so well-rendered it almost looks like a collage), the actual fold-in part just seems phoned in; there’s no background, and you can tell at a glance what the punchline is going to be.
 Say what you will about the fold-ins, but Al Jaffee’s art is never obvious.
 The difference between the folded version and the unfolded version is always a surprise, and part of the fun is trying to find what it’ll be beforehand — and then seeing how the piece comes together once you DO fold it.
-This one is just easy and lame; even with the same punchline, the artwork could have had more punch.
-Even if you think the punchlines of the Fold-Ins are lame, you have to admire the ingenuity of the product.
-Oh well.
+This one is just easy and pathetic; even with the same punchline, the artwork could have had more punch.
+Whatever you think of the jokes in the Fold-In, you have to admire the ingenuity.
+That ingenuity is missing here.

-While the Mad parody isn’t 100% solid through and through, it’s one of the best spoofs of Mad I have seen, and there are some really solid bits.
-It’s definitely worth reading for Mad fans and humor geeks… and, I have to say, even with the misfires, it’s better than a lot of the recent, ad-laden issues.
+While the MAD parody isn’t 100% solid through and through, it’s one of the best spoofs of MAD I have seen, and there are some really solid bits.
+It’s definitely worth reading for MAD fans and humor geeks… unlike most things that bear the National Lampoon name nowadays.